skytap/well-architected-framework/security/keysecurityareas.md

 *Project Example*

-**Scenario:** The organisation wants to control and manage a set of company-wide golden templates in your customer account.
+**Scenario:** The organization wants to control and manage a set of company-wide golden templates in your customer account.
 A small set of users to maintain the templates (template creators), and all other users in the account will have permission to create environments from those